Gitanjali Rao who is just 11 years old from Colorado, a seventh

 The grader has invented a device that spots lead levels in water much faster than any other devices available in the market.
 She has won $25000 for this

 invention and has been named “America’s Top Young Scientist.”

 This device has been named Tethys which has the capacity to detects lead

 levels in water with Carbon Nanotube Sensors.
 In an incident, the lead was detected in Flint river which apparently killed 12 people with Legionnaires disease a type of pneumonia.

-She was among the ten finalist of the 2017 discovery 3M yoyng scientist
+She was among the ten finalists of the 2017 discovery 3M young scientist

 challenge.
-She presented the device in Minnesota to the all the judges present
+She presented the device in Minnesota to all the judges present